Fiorello H. LaGuardia High School: Academic curriculum

 Students at LaGuardia take a full academic course load while participating in conservatory-style arts concentration.
 Each student majors in one studio, choosing from either Dance, Drama, Art, Vocal Music, Instrumental Music, or Technical Theater.

 Students can take honors classes by choice or programming.
-LaGuardia also offers several Advanced Placement courses.
+LaGuardia also offers several Advanced Placement courses, with 57% of students in at least one AP course.
+81% of students attended college directly after graduating.

+Enrollment

+Entrance Audition

+LaGuardia is open to all New York City residents entering 9th or 10th grade.
+Admission is based on an audition, which can be done in any of the six departments.
+Students submit an online audition for whichever category they apply for, and then depending on the subject they may receive a callback for an in-person audition.
+Students must also have at least a 65 grade in all core subjects.

+Demographics

+In the 2024 academic year, there were a total of 2248 students.
+39% of students were White, 19% of students were Asian, 17% of students were Hispanic, 11% of students were Black, <1% of students were Native American and <1% of students were Pacific Islander.
+71% of LaGuardia students are female.

 Studio curriculum

 The school presents an annual musical.
 The Musical Theater class, an elective school-wide course, is offered through the collaboration of faculty members from Music, Drama, Dance, and the Tech Theater Studios, culminating in a major musical theater performance.
-Recent productions have included Gypsy, Les Misérables, West Side Story, Hair, Ragtime, Hairspray, Guys and Dolls, Sweet Charity, Grease, In the Heights, Beauty and the Beast, The Sound of Music, and Cinderella.
+Productions have included Gypsy, Les Misérables, West Side Story, Hair, Ragtime, Hairspray, Guys and Dolls, Sweet Charity, Grease, In the Heights, Beauty and the Beast, The Sound of Music, and Cinderella.

 Art

 For the first two years of education, the art department stresses traditional artistic skills and discipline.
 Students work on drawing from observation, learning color theory, and the principles of design.
-Following this, students elect vocationally oriented courses in the fine arts such as Digital Media, Architecture, Painting, Sculpture, Fashion Design, and Photography.
+Students then choose vocationally oriented courses in the fine arts such as Digital Media, Architecture, Painting, Sculpture, Fashion Design, and Photography.
 In their senior year, art majors can submit portfolios to the department for consideration for a place in the senior galleries, which are a series of shows organized and constructed by the chosen students and a student curator.

 Music

 The music department has two symphony orchestras, five choirs, four string ensembles, two concert bands, two jazz bands, a chamber group, a gospel choir, a show choir, and an opera company with a pit orchestra.
-Vocal and instrumental students study in a conservatory curriculum featuring three hours of music per day, including performing ensembles, electives (in areas such as music technology and composition), music theory and history.
+Vocal and instrumental students study in a conservatory curriculum with three hours of music per day, including performing ensembles, electives (in areas such as music technology and composition), music theory and history.
 The department has worked with composers and organizations such as Eric Whitacre, Josh Groban, Arturo O'Farrill, Béla Fleck and NPR's Radiolab.